SimulatedGREG/electron-vue/README.md

 yarn run dev # or npm run dev
 ```

+##### Are you a Windows User?

+Make sure to check out [**A Note for Windows Users**](https://simulatedgreg.gitbooks.io/electron-vue/content/en/getting_started.html#a-note-for-windows-users) to make sure you have all the necessary build tools needed for electron and other dependencies.

 ##### Wanting to use Vue 1?

 Just point to the `1.0` branch.
-Please note that electron-vue has officially deprecated `vue@^1` , so project structure, features, and documentation reflect those changes.
-Use the [**legacy documentation**](https://github.com/SimulatedGREG/electron-vue/tree/1.0/docs) if you are using Vue 1.
+Please note that electron-vue has officially deprecated the usage of `vue@^1`, so project structure, features, and documentation will reflect those changes ([**legacy documentation**](https://github.com/SimulatedGREG/electron-vue/tree/1.0/docs)).

 ```bash
 vue init simulatedgreg/electron-vue#1.0 my-project
 ```

-##### Are you a Windows User?

-Make sure to check out [**A Note for Windows Users**](https://simulatedgreg.gitbooks.io/electron-vue/content/en/getting_started.html#a-note-for-windows-users) to make sure you have all the necessary build tools needed for electron and other dependencies.

 ### Next Steps